Join us on:

 Read the 2014 Illinois Public Policy Priorities here

-Join the Iowa delegation for the 26th Annual Alzheimer's Advocacy Forum.
+Join the Iowa delegation for the 27th Annual Alzheimer's Advocacy Forum in 2015.
 Help us make a difference by joining the faces of Alzheimer's.
 Come to Washington, D.C., as we put a spotlight on the disease and compel our policymakers to engage in the fight.
 Face the facts: it's time to take action against Alzheimer's.

 Record $122 million increase for Alzheimer's disease signed into law